Muslim conquests in the Indian subcontinent: Doubtful source

-The historicity of Chachnama has been questioned.
+The historicity of the Chach Nama has been questioned.
 Francesco Gabrieli considers the Chach Nama to be a "historical romance" which was "a late and doubtful source" for information about bin-Qasim and must be carefully sieved to locate the facts; on such a reading, he admired bin-Qasim's proclamations concerning "principle of tolerance and religious freedom".

 Peter Hardy takes a roughly similar stance and lenses the work as a work of "political theory".

-Manan Ahmed Asif criticizes the very premises of recovering portions of Chachnama as a historical chronicle of Muslim conquest; he argues that the site and times of production dictated its entire content, and that it must be read in entirety, as an original work in the genre of "political theory" where history is creatively extrapolated with romantic fiction to gain favor in the court of Nasiruddin Qabacha.
+Manan Ahmed Asif criticizes the very premises of recovering portions of the Chach Nama as a historical chronicle of Muslim conquest; he argues that the site and times of production dictated its entire content, and that it must be read in entirety, as an original work in the genre of "political theory" where history is creatively extrapolated with romantic fiction to gain favor in the court of Nasiruddin Qabacha.

-Wink states that some scholars treat Chachnama and other Muslim texts of its era, as "largely pseudo-history".
-He concurs that the skepticism about each individual source is justified and Chachnama is part fiction.
+Wink states that some scholars treat the Chach Nama and other Muslim texts of its era, as "largely pseudo-history".
+He concurs that the skepticism about each individual source is justified and the Chach Nama is part fiction.
 Yet, adds Wink, taken together the common elements in these diverse sources suggest that Hindus were treated as dhimmis and targeted for certain discriminatory measures prescribed in the Sharia, as well as entitled to protection and limited religious freedoms in a Muslim state.